arinawzad/KurdGetway/README.md

 ## Acknowledgements

 - Built on the [Laravel](https://laravel.com) framework.
-- Tested against the real iOS FastPay client's network traffic.
+- Tested against real FastPay client network traffic.
 Thanks to the open-source community of curious developers documenting wallet APIs in the region.